-Locate the large pad and the three small pads for the voltage regulator.
+Locate the large pad and the three small pads for the voltage regulator, above and to the left of the two driver chips.
 Heat up the large pad with your soldering iron and melt a very small amount of solder on the large pad, just enough to cover it.
 Place the voltage regulator IC in place, and hold it down, then heat up the large pad on the voltage regulator until the solder starts to flow.
 Hold your soldering iron on the pad for another 5 seconds, then remove it and wait at least 10 seconds.
 This should hold the regulator in place.